imiryna/alias-game/README.md

 Yes — all messages are saved in the `Chat` collection with timestamps and team references.

 **11. How to test Socket.IO locally?**
 You can connect via the Socket.IO client or use Postman’s WebSocket feature.
+Alternatively, you can run the example client — aliasClient_v2.js located in the /examples directory — to test game events and socket interactions locally.

 Example:
 ```
 ws://localhost:3000